 Paycheck Protection Program (PPP)

-- The best chance for you to get a loan is to act QUICKLY and contact your bank.
+- The best chance for you to get a loan is to act QUICKLY and contact your bank ASAP so they can give you further guidance.

-- If you’re bank or credit union is not taking PPP apps, the best option is to contact a local community bank in your area
+- If you’re sure your bank or credit union is not taking PPP apps, the best option is to contact a local community bank in your area

 Economic Injury Disaster Loans (EIDL)

-- Complete this short application on the SBA website
+- Review the First Round’s short application on the SBA website to familiarize with it

 You cannot submit multiple PPP applications at the same time and can only be funded for one PPP loan.
 Each application can be completed in a matter of minutes, and loans are “first come, first serve”.
-If you’re eligible, don’t waste any time and apply NOW.
+If you’re eligible, don’t waste any time and apply as soon as applications are up!

 The bottom line